I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Hermann Nitsch is an Austrian performance artist who focuses of gory stuff, such as fake crucifixions and drinking blood.

 Franco B is an Italian who performed “I Miss You” at the Tate Modern Gallery in London in 2003.
-He strolled down the runway clad only in white body paint (this is not the sort of thing you can pull of while wearing overalls) and bleeding from wounds to his wrists that he had inflicted on himself.
+He strolled down the runway clad only in white body paint and bleeding from wounds to his wrists that he had inflicted on himself.
 Franco B explained to Metro U.K. that “I don’t make work that lives in somebody’s living room but lives in the memory because it speaks to them.”
 Speak to me “I Miss You,” speak.
 Sorry, I’m getting nothing.

 There’s a lot more of this sort of stuff, but you’ve had enough, right?
 Okay, just one more.